 If you fail, the Cattle Ranchers do.

 Let your other passions motivate you to succeed.

 10. Have fun

-Take some time to apply any and all of these techniques to your dreams and watch what happens.
-Maybe you can overcome health issues or maybe overcome other things that may be slowing you down.
-Laziness is a choice that you can overcome.
+Maybe you can overcome health issues or maybe overcome other things that may slow you down.

 Fighting laziness is a choice you get to make.